James Davison: Sports car racing

-2010 saw him make his sportscar debut in the Grand-Am Series for Starworks Motorsports Corsa Car Care Dinan-BMW Riley partnering Ryan Dalziel and Mike Forest in the Sahlen's Six Hours of The Glen finishing seventh.
+2010 saw Davison make his sportscar debut in the Grand-Am Series for Starworks Motorsports Corsa Car Care Dinan-BMW Riley partnering Ryan Dalziel and Mike Forest in the Sahlen's Six Hours of The Glen finishing seventh.
 He was then drafted in to run at the 6 Hours of Watkins Glen the Crown Royal 200 also at Watkins Glen.
-In 2011 he drove for Michael Shank Racing at Laguna Seca.
+In 2011, he drove for Michael Shank Racing at Laguna Seca.

-Driving with The Racer's Group in an Aston Martin in 2014, he scored four consecutive GTD class poles across the final races of the 2014 and first race of the 2015 season.
+Driving with The Racer's Group in an Aston Martin in 2014, Davison scored four consecutive GTD class poles across the final races of the 2014 and first race of the 2015 season.

-In 2015 he joined Nismo factory team to drive a Nissan GT-R in the Pirelli World Challenge.
+In 2015, Davison joined Nismo factory team to drive a Nissan GT-R in the Pirelli World Challenge.
 He continued with Always Evolving Racing in the GT-R in 2016 before moving to The Racer's Group for the 2017 season.